psmd-iberutaru/OpihiExarata/docs/source/technical/installation/documentation.rst

 If a PDF version of the documentation is desired, Sphinx can build it via LaTeX.
 LaTeX must be installed.
-We suggest installing the `TeX Live distribution`_ and installing the full install.
+We suggest installing the `TeX Live distribution`_ and selecting the full install.
 Instructions on how to install TeX Live is beyond the scope of this documentation.

 .. _TeX Live distribution: https://tug.org/texlive/